 With its goal of reducing outdoor water use among top water users and properties with extensive landscapes, the Large Landscape Program provides the free installation of smart irrigation devices such as smart controllers and high efficiency sprinkler nozzles to eligible customers.
-The program targets customers who have a quarter of an acre or more of irrigated area or water usage of over 450,000 gallons per year per household.
+The program targets customers who have one acre or more of irrigated area or water usage of over 450,000 gallons per year per household.